foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 &nbsp;
 ### Create S3 Storage Bucket and Connect to Foundry

 > The Always Free Tier includes 10GiB of Object Storage (S3 Storage).
 If that limit is exceeded, the data will simply be lost.
-Keep an eye on the amount of storage used in the bucket created below. {.is-info}
+Keep an eye on the amount of storage used in the bucket created below. {.is-warning}

-1. Click on the menu button, then Object Storage -> Object Storage.
+1. Click on the menu button, then **Object Storage** -> **Object Storage**.
-2. Click Create Bucket.
+2. Click **Create Bucket**.
-3. Give it a name, such as foundry-bucket.
+3. Give it a name, such as `foundry-bucket`.
-4. Click Create.
+4. Click **Create**.
-5. Click on foundry-bucket.
+5. Click on `foundry-bucket`.
-6. Click on Edit Visibility.
+6. Click on **Edit Visibility**.
-7. Set the visibility to public.
-Leave the default of Allow users to list objects from this bucket as checked.
+7. Set the visibility to `public`.
+Leave the default of **Allow users to list objects from this bucket** as `checked`.
-8. Copy the Namespace (blanked in this guide for security, will look like a random series of letters) and paste it somewhere to hold on to for now.
+8. Copy the **Namespace** (blanked in this guide for security, will look like a random series of letters) and paste it somewhere to hold on to for now.
 9. We now need to generate an accessKeyID and a secretAccessKey.
 Click on your profile button, then click on your email address.
-10. Scroll down and click on Customer Secret Keys, then Generate Secret Key.
+10. Scroll down and click on **Customer Secret Keys**, then **Generate Secret Key**.
-11. Enter a name such as foundry-bucket.
+11. Enter a name such as `foundry-bucket`.
-12. Click Generate Secret Key.
+12. Click **Generate Secret Key**.
-13. In the pop-up window, click Copy to copy the secretAccessKey.
+13. In the pop-up window, click **Copy** to copy the secretAccessKey.
 Paste it somewhere temporarily to hold on to.

 > This window only appears once, and when you close it you will not be able to see or copy the generated key again.
-Ensure that you have safely copied the key before closing the window {.is-info}
+Ensure that you have safely copied the key before closing the window {.is-warning}

-14. Beside the foundry-bucket key, hover your mouse over the last few characters under Access Key.
-Click copy to copy your accessKey.
+14. Beside the `foundry-bucket` key, hover your mouse over the last few characters under **Access Key**.
+Click **copy** to copy your accessKey.
 Hold on to this as well.
-15. Click on your home region button, and then click Manage Regions.
+15. Click on your home region button, and then click **Manage Regions**.
 (Actual region name will reflect what was chosen when signing up).
-16. Copy the Region Identifier of your home region (Actual region name will reflect what was chosen when signing up).
+16. Copy the **Region Identifier** of your home region (Actual region name will reflect what was chosen when signing up).
 Hold on to this value as well.
 17. Connect to your instance using your terminal and ssh as instructed in steps D.1-4.
 18. Run the following command to create an s3.json file that will contain the relevant information needed for Foundry to connect to the S3 storage bucket that was just created:
 ```